 Another beautiful destination in Northern Ireland, the Giant’s Causeway is regarded by the Irish as the 8th Wonder of the World.
-With about 40,000 stone pillars cutting out of the cliff faces it’s quite an attraction to see on one of your day trips from Dublin.
+With about 40,000 stone pillars cutting out of the cliff faces, it’s quite an attraction to see during one of your long day trips.

 8. Day Trips from Dublin to Baltinglass

-10. Short Day Trips from Dublin to Keadeen Mountain Farm
+10. Short Day Trips from Dublin to Keadeen Mountain Farms